Joe Davis (sportscaster): Broadcasting career

-Fox Sports, NFL Network and FS1
+Fox Sports, NFL Network, and FS1 (2014-present) (2020-21)

-In July 2014, Davis was hired by Fox Sports, where he calls college football and basketball, plus Major League Baseball and select National Football League games for the network and FS1.
-Davis has handled Division Series broadcasts on Fox/FS1 and filled-in on Game 4 of the 2019 American League Championship Series while Joe Buck called Thursday Night Football the same evening.
-Davis also filled in on Game 7 of the 2020 National League Championship Series while Buck called an NFL on Fox game between the Tampa Bay Buccaneers the Green Bay Packers.
+In July 2014, Davis was hired by Fox Sports, where he called college football and basketball, plus Major League Baseball and select National Football League games for Fox and FS1.
+Davis has handled Division Series broadcasts on Fox/FS1 and filled in on Game 4 of the 2019 American League Championship Series while Joe Buck called Thursday Night Football the same evening.
+Davis also filled in on Game 7 of the 2020 National League Championship Series while Buck called an NFL on Fox game between the Tampa Bay Buccaneers and the Green Bay Packers.
 Later that year, Davis replaced Mike Tirico on the NFL Network broadcast of a Saturday night game between the Carolina Panthers and the Green Bay Packers after Tirico was dispatched to fill-in for Al Michaels on NBC Sunday Night Football, and would fulfill the same role in 2021.
 Also in 2021, Davis filled-in on an NFL on Fox game between the Tampa Bay Buccaneers and the New Orleans Saints while Buck called Game 5 of the World Series between the Atlanta Braves and the Houston Astros.
 In 2022, Davis was named to replace Buck as the lead play-by-play announcer full time for MLB on Fox.
-Later that year, Davis was selected to be Fox’s new #2 play-by-play man for their NFL coverage, replacing Kevin Burkhardt, who became Buck’s replacement on their #1 NFL crew.
-He subsequently called Bryce Harper’s home run in game 5 of the NLCS in 2022.
+Later that year, Davis was selected to be Fox’s new #2 play-by-play man for their NFL coverage, replacing Kevin Burkhardt, who became Buck’s replacement on their #1 NFL crew, with Greg Olsen as his color commentator as of the 2024 season.
+Thus far, his most memorable calls were Bryce Harper’s home run in Game 5 of the NLCS in 2022, Adolis Garcia’s walk off home run in Game 1 of the 2023 World Series, Freddie Freeman's walk-off grand slam in Game 1 of the 2024 World Series, and the final out of Game 5 in which the Dodgers won the World Series.

+For his work on Fox and FS1, Davis was awarded a Sports Emmy Award for Outstanding Play-by-Play Personality in 2025.